liferay/electric/packages/electricjs.com/src/pages/docs/tasks.md

 });
 ```

-Now `metal-ssg` will look inside the `web` directory for all source files.
+Now `electric` will look inside the `web` directory for all source files.

 #### plugins